nismo1337/SubdomainFinder/README.md

 # SubdomainFinder
-Simple website made in HTML and JavaScript.
+Simple website made to find subdomains.
+It does this using Google dorking.